marcklemp/vips/README.md

 #### Speech Synthesis
 - `vips-create-and-play-speech`: Generate speech from the selected text region and play it using Emacs' built-in audio playback capabilities.
-- `vips-create-and-save-speech`: Generate speech from the selected text region and save it to a specified location on the user's filesystem.
+- `vips-create-and-save-speech`: Generate speech from the selected text region and save it as an MP3 file to a specified location.

 #### Speech Synthesis with OS Integration
 - `vips-create-and-play-speech-with-os`: Generate speech from the selected text region, save it to a temporary file, and play it using the operating system's default media player.